crocandr/docker-tinc/README.md

 The auto-config procedure:

   - start the tinc container on all site
-  - syncronise the hosts file to all other sites (with `syncthing/syncthing` or `resilio/sync` container)
+  - syncronise the hosts file to all other sites (recommended way with `syncthing/syncthing` or `resilio/sync` container)
-  - stop the tinc container on all site
-  - start the tinc container on all site
+  - restart the tinc container on all site

 First start the *1st* container (site1):